djbrown14/Milestone-Project1/README.md

 Hannah's Resume (hb)

 This is my website called 'hb' which are my initals.
 I chose to use lowercase for the name of the website as it looks smart and i am trying to come across as business.
 My website has four pages including the landing page.
 Each page gives the user some information about me and who i am.
-This project was intended for employers to look at and hopefully give me a job after looking through as seeing i am good at what i can do.
+This project was intended for employers to look at and hopefully give me a job after looking through and seeing i am good at what i can do.
 This is here to help aspiring developers see what can be achieved when you work hard.
 My target audience is mainly employers or people looking for workers, I have added my cv and a rough resume to grab the attention of users and hopefully get my foot in the door with web development.

 This website is for the purpose of getting my information out their for employers and employees to look at and hopefully lead me to gain a job within the web development industry.
 This website is for inspired individulas to see my website and let others know to hopefully land me a job.